albertye1/notes/cs61b/mt2_review.md

 parameters, we use the function in `A`.
 Parameters must be exact; if there is a function in `B` that takes in a subclass of the parameter used for `A`, we still use the method in `A`.

+Casting changes the static type, but not the dynamic type.
+If casting makes the dynamic type above the static type, it does RE but not CE.
+When an object is cast, it's viewed by the compiler in its static type and not its dynamic type (obviously).

 # Iteration

 Any class that extends the interface `Iterable` must have a function `iterator` that returns an `Iterator`.